 - Strawberry Bagels: Use strawberry Greek yogurt instead of plain.
 (Or blueberry or any other flavor!)

-These would also make a fantastic flatbread for a high-protein pizza crust – buffalo chicken pizza would be my first choice!
+These would also make a fantastic flatbread for a high-protein pizza crust – Buffalo Chicken Pizza would be my first choice!

 Can you make these 2 ingredient bagels gluten-free?

 Yes!
 Substitute your favorite gluten-free flour blend and make your own self-rising flour.
-Then make the recipe as directed!
+Then make the bagel recipe as directed!

 Is this the same as the weight watchers bagels?

 Yes, they are!
-In the Weight Watcher’s world, Greek yogurt is considered “free,” making this a low-point breakfast option.
-Each bagel as written is considered 3 Weight Watchers Freestyle SmartPoints.
+In the Weight Watchers world, Greek yogurt is considered “free,” making this a low-point breakfast option.
+Each bagel, as written, is considered 3 Weight Watchers Freestyle SmartPoints.

 How does this 2 ingredient bagel compare to traditional bagels?

-Fight Inflation Workshop
+Fight Inflation Workshop!

 - Prep Time: 15 minutes